1993 World Series: Aftermath

 By accumulating 45 runs over the course of the series, the Blue Jays scored the highest number of runs of any series-winning team in World Series history.
 Only the series-losing 1960 New York Yankees accumulated more runs in a series (55).
 Coincidentally, that series also ended on a walk-off home run.

 1993 was the last postseason played under a two-division, two post-season round format.
 After the season, MLB owners agreed to a new three-division setup, with extra post-season round (League Division Series).
 The extra round format had been used once before during the 1981 strike shortened season.

 Broadcasting

-Game 6 (October 23) is to date, the last Major League Baseball game to be televised on CBS.
-Sean McDonough (play-by-play) and Tim McCarver (color commentary and himself a former Phillies broadcaster) called the action for CBS.
-The following season, Major League Baseball entered into a revenue sharing joint venture with ABC and NBC called The Baseball Network, but that joint venture was cancelled after two seasons, and by 1996, Fox took over the broadcasting rights to MLB games.
-McDonough stayed at CBS as a broadcaster until 2000, primarily calling college football and basketball games for the network, then left for ESPN, where he remains today.
-McCarver, meanwhile, reunited with his former ABC colleagues Al Michaels and Jim Palmer as the lead announce team for their Baseball Network telecasts and, following the dissolving of the network, joined Fox as their lead analyst alongside Joe Buck.